smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 #### Motivation

-The addition of the [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) API in Kubernetes enables snapshot and restoration support for persistent volumes.
+The addition of the [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) API in Smarter enables snapshot and restoration support for persistent volumes.
 With the [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) API, users can take a snapshot of a persistent volume or restore a volume from a snapshot.
 When it comes to application snapshot and restoration semantics, however, more things need to be considered than just volume snapshots.
 An application snapshot captures both its configurations and persistent data.
 The key is that an application snapshot contains sufficient information to completely create (from scratch) an instance of a stateful application as captured at a particular point in time.

-Specifically, an application snapshot contains both a copy of the definitions of Kubernetes resources that the application is composed of and snapshots of persistent volumes used by the application.
+Specifically, an application snapshot contains both a copy of the definitions of Smarter resources that the application is composed of and snapshots of persistent volumes used by the application.
 Particularly, the volume snapshots must be taken at the same time in an application consistent manner.
 To guarantee application consistency, there may be a need to quiesce the application before taking volume snapshots and unquiesce it after the volume snapshots are successfully taken.
 The [ContainerNotifier](https://github.com/kubernetes/enhancements/pull/1995) proposal is a general mechanism for users to request execution of arbitrary hook commands in application containers for use cases such as application quiescing and unquiescing.

 With the [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) API and [ContainerNotifier](https://github.com/kubernetes/enhancements/pull/1995) API, we have some of the necessary building blocks to perform application-level snapshot and restoration operations.
 However, application-level data management operations require higher-level workflows and automation.
 For example, taking an application snapshot is a multi-step workflow that does more than orchestrating volume snapshots and requesting ContainterNotifier executions.
-Therefore a new Kubernetes API is needed for supporting snapshot, backup, restoration, and clone semantics at the application-level in an application-consistent manner.
+Therefore a new Smarter API is needed for supporting snapshot, backup, restoration, and clone semantics at the application-level in an application-consistent manner.

 #### Goals

-Proposes a Kubernetes API for stateful application data management that supports application-level snapshot, backup, recovery, and clone semantics.
+Proposes a Smarter API for stateful application data management that supports application-level snapshot, backup, recovery, and clone semantics.

 #### Status

-This KEP (https://github.com/kubernetes/enhancements/pull/1051) proposes a Kubernetes Stateful Application Data Management API consisting of a set of [CustomResourceDefinitions (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that collectively define the notion of stateful applications, i.e., applications that maintain persistent state, and a set of data management semantics on stateful applications such as snapshot, backup, restoration, and clone.
+This KEP (https://github.com/kubernetes/enhancements/pull/1051) proposes a Smarter Stateful Application Data Management API consisting of a set of [CustomResourceDefinitions (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that collectively define the notion of stateful applications, i.e., applications that maintain persistent state, and a set of data management semantics on stateful applications such as snapshot, backup, restoration, and clone.
 A snapshot of a stateful application is defined as a point-in-time capture of the state of the application, taken in an application-consistent manner.
-It captures both the application configurations (definitions of Kubernetes resources that make up the application, e.g., StatefulSets, Services, ConfigMaps, Secrets, etc.) and persistent data contained within the application (via persistent volumes).
+It captures both the application configurations (definitions of Smarter resources that make up the application, e.g., StatefulSets, Services, ConfigMaps, Secrets, etc.) and persistent data contained within the application (via persistent volumes).

 # Application Backup and Restore workflows